yaacovdev/OneOrTwo/README.txt

 A player may not select already selected pieces.
 A player alternates turns with the opponent player.
 A player may not skip his turn.

+Compile:
+Executable batch files are to compile and run the game on Windows.
+For other OS, you can export src folder and build it by writing:

+	javac MainGame.java

+to run:

+	java MainGame

+The project was built on jdk 1.8.0_281